 And some strategies to avoid that cold sweat.

-So here’s a few things to consider when planning for private school fees.
+So here’s five golden rules we’ve put together to consider when planning for private school fees.

 Well, you’ve done your research and decided that private school is the way to go.
 Brilliant.
 Having made this choice, you want your family to fully embrace and enjoy this stage of your lives; not be burdened by the costs.

 According to the Futurity Investment Group, if your child started in an independent private school in one of Australia’s major cities in 2023, the total estimated cost of education over 13 years of schooling would be $300,000.

 Here’s the breakdown of the 13-year schooling costs comparing independent private schools, catholic private schools, and government schools.

 These figures factor in the total costs of school fees and levies, extracurricular activities, school uniform costs, books and stationery, travel and computer equipment, including the internet.